 This is Austria’s ‘Golden Gate Bridge,’ followed by a tree walk.
-It’s open all year round but in the winter, I had it almost to myself.
-Apart from Steve, who took these awesome photos.
+It’s open all year round, but in the winter, I had it all to myself – apart from Steve, who took these awesome photos.

 It was an awesome day, and we could even sled back down after, which we took advantage of (of course).

-While skiing in Saalbach-Hinterglemm, I really loved staying at Lengauer Hof, where the owner, the employees, and even the other people staying there, were so friendly with each other.
-The rooms are nice and big, the food is really good, the view is really beautiful, and right from the hotel you can go snow-shoeing and sledding on the mini slope next door.
+While skiing in Saalbach-Hinterglemm, I really loved staying at Lengauer Hof, where the owner, employees, and even other people staying there, were so friendly with each other.
+The rooms are nice and big, the food is great, the view is beautiful, and right from the hotel you can go snowshoeing and sledding on the mini slope next door.